二叉树的递归-层序遍历

 };

-The code at the pre-order position executes when entering a node; the code at the in-order position executes after traversing the left subtree and before traversing the right subtree; the code at the post-order position executes after traversing both subtrees:
+The code at the preorder position executes when entering a node; the code at the inorder position executes after traversing the left subtree and before traversing the right subtree; the code at the postorder position executes after both subtrees have been traversed:

-You can open this visualization panel and try the following operations:
+You can open this visualization panel and try the following actions:

 preorderResult.push